 Eligible machines are single engine power tools with limited motor and gearing modifications.
 Power sources must be stock 110V provided for the tool.
 See rules at the end of this post for additional information.

 The drag strip is 75′ of reasonably flat plywood track.
-There will be another 20′ or so to slow down with added semisoft material (typically hay bales) to help with the deceleration of the faster entries.
+There will be another 20′ or so to slow down with hay bales to help with the deceleration of entries.
 Racers will run on parallel wood tracks 1′ wide with 2″ X 4″ rails on either side.
 We will make every effort to maintain the straightness and accuracy of this track, but expect some variation and bumps at the joints.

-Registration to compete in Power Tools Racing is $25 per entry.
+Registration to compete in Power Tools Racing is $15 per entry.
 Race day handlers must be 18 years of age or older, but youth may work with adults to build their racer.
-Click here to pay the registration fee (Under “contribution,” choose $25).
-Registration deadline is March 17, 2019.
+Registration deadline is March 20, 2022.

-Prizes will be given by the James River Council for the Arts and Humanities for speed, creativity, and artistic design.
+Gift card prizes and certificates will be awarded by the James River Council for the Arts and Humanities for speed, creativity, and artistic design.

-There will be a free build day for participants on Saturday, March 2nd at Vector Space.
+There will be a free build day for participants on Friday, March 4th from 5-8pm at Vector Space.
 Participants need to bring their own power tool racer and materials, but will have access to the tools and expertise available at Vector Space.
-Build day starts at 10:00am (see Facebook event for further details).
+Whether you’re stuck or not sure where to start, we can help!
+Plus, come scope out the competition 😉

-Power Tool Racing is a part of Lynchburg Mini Maker Faire.
+Power Tool Racing is a part of Maker Faire Lynchburg.

 Where: Randolph College, 2500 Rivermont Avenue